KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-09-Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models.md

 Binary Classification
 </h5>
 <p>
-For binary classification tasks, we use <b>sigmoid function</b> as the likelihood function,
+For binary classification tasks, we use <b>sigmoid function</b> as the likelihood function.
+Unfortunately, the closed form for expectation of log likelihood is not available either.
 </p>

 Generally, we employ gradient ascent to optimize variational parameters.